 CIRCA and NOAA partnered on May 23, 2017 to present a Green Infrastructure for Coastal Resilience Training.
 Training staff from NOAA and CIRCA introduced participants to fundamental green infrastructure concepts and practices that can play a critical role in making coastal communities more resilient to natural hazards.
 The agenda also featured green infrastructure projects from CIRCA grantees in Stratford and MetroCOG as well as presentations from New Haven, Eastern CT Conservation District, and the University of Connecticut Center for Land Use Education and Research.
 You will find the presentations from this training in the links below.

 In the Northeastern United States, 66% of the region's population lives on the shoreline, and coastal communities account for a significant amount of each states' gross domestic product.
 As the frequency of powerful storms increase due to climate change, so does the risk of devastation from flooding and storm surges.
-In order to grow resiliency to natural disasters in the Northeast region this project is collaborating with state agencies and organizations to complete two objectives: (1) gain a better understanding of the locations and magnitudes of coastal storm impacts, and (2) gain increased awareness and implement sustainable, nature-based green infrastructure management approaches.
-The team will address priority data and capacity gaps, develop and increase access to tools for more informed decision making, improve communications and education, and support the application of sustainable shoreline management responses.
+In order to grow resiliency to natural disasters in the Northeast region, CIRCA and CTDEEP collaborated with state agencies and organizations to complete two project objectives: (1) gain a better understanding of the locations and magnitudes of coastal storm impacts, and (2) gain increased awareness and implement sustainable, nature-based green infrastructure management approaches.
+The team addressed priority data and capacity gaps, developed and increased access to tools for more informed decision making, worked to improve communications and education to support the application of sustainable shoreline management responses.

 Funding for this project is provided by the NOAA Regional Coastal Resilience Grants under the NOAA Office for Coastal Management.